What Does “Lingual” in WIN Lingual Braces Mean?

 What Do WIN Lingual Braces Look Like?

 The WIN Appliance consists of extremely flat, individually designed brackets (little metal plates that hold the arch wire) that fit perfectly to the inside of the teeth of each patient.
-They are exactly positioned with the help of a bonding tray and are then glued to the inside of the teeth.
+They are exactly positioned with the help of a bonding tray and are then bonded to the inside of the teeth.
 At the end of the treatment process, they can be removed without any remaining residue.

 The second important part of the WIN Appliance is the arch wire that is also individually manufactured for each patient.
 The arch wire is mounted to the brackets to become one single unit.
 During the treatment process, the arch wires will be exchanged multiple times.